TWiesendanger/ADSKDashboardPS/README.md

 Shortcuts to open Autodesk Software.

-If you have multiple Autodeskproducts in diffrent releases and languages installade it can be a pain to open exactly what you need.
+If you have multiple Autodeskproducts in different releases and languages installed it can be a pain to open exactly what you need.
 At least thats what I was experiencing and so I built this tool.

 Currently it works for AutoCAD / AutoCAD Mechanical / Inventor / Inventor Read Only from Release 2017 to 2021.